aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 With this release, you can choose with LLM to use with QnABot:
-1. An open source LLM model automtically deployed and hosted on an Amazon SageMaker endpoint - see https://medium.com/mlearning-ai/unlocking-the-future-of-chatbots-with-falcon-hugging-face-and-amazon-sagemaker-cf6bd8aeba54
+1. An open source LLM model automtically deployed and hosted on an Amazon SageMaker endpoint - see [Unlocking the Future of Chatbots with Falcon, Hugging Face, and Amazon SageMaker](https://medium.com/mlearning-ai/unlocking-the-future-of-chatbots-with-falcon-hugging-face-and-amazon-sagemaker-cf6bd8aeba54)
 2. Third Party LLM Services: Anthropic Claude.
 Others may be added in future.
 3. Any other LLM model or API you like via a user provided Lambda function.
 4. Amazon Bedrock: Bedrock is in limited preview; users need to request access and be added to an allowlist in order to start using the BEDROCK option for embeddings - Visit https://aws.amazon.com/bedrock to request access and to learn more about the Amazon Bedrock service.